willytrek/ChaoTan.github.io/_pages/about.md

 * Curriculum Design: Supervised by Prof. Lei Li, College of Electronics and Information Engineering, Sichuan University* (Mar 2023 - Jun 2023)

--Designed and assembled a camera capable of capturing all students in the grade along with the teacher (78+1) using Zemax and Solidworks.
+Designed and assembled a camera capable of capturing all students in the grade along with the teacher (78+1) using Zemax and Solidworks.

+*Served as deputy leader*

+-completed preliminary design of the optical section

+-mechanical design

+-camera mounting、adjust